-As for the implementation of harvesting modules for small industrialists selected as beneficiaries, the Project will have fourteen (14) modules to be delivered, ten (10) in the first year and four (4) in the second year.
-For this purpose, beneficiaries will be adequately identified and selected, taking into consideration forest legal tenure, management plans approved by INRENA with yearly plans of operation based on the harvesting of at least six timber species, minimum experience in timber activity and access to forest concessions.
+As for the implementation of harvesting modules for small industrialists selected as beneficiaries, the Project will have fourteen (14) modules to be delivered, ten (10) in the first year and four in the second year.
+For this purpose, beneficiaries will be identified and selected appropriately, taking into consideration forest legal tenure, management plans approved by INRENA, minimum experience in timber activity and access to forest concessions.
 The identification of the most appropriate sites for the first harvesting modules from the point of view of their access to the forest will be carried out with a view to facilitating the observation of demonstrations of harvesting module operation by local authorities, forest consultants, and particularly other small forest industrialists, thus achieving the expected multiplier effect.